BU-Spark/ml-herbarium/Herbaria-Project-Outline.md

 - Label transcription: Extracting the label from the specimen sheet, transcribing the label:
 -- Minimal metadata capture
 -- Detailed data capture
-- Georeferencing: generation of latitude, longitude, and associated uncertainties.
+- Georeferencing: extraction of location label, and associated uncertainties.

 After the above mentioned processing, we aim to provide the consolidated dataset of herbaria specimen with the desired labels of Taxon, Geography, Collection Code, Barcode, Location, Date Collected, Collector Name, Collector Number, Habitat, etc. to the end-users i.e. climate change scientists, to help in providing key insights into biodiversity change in the age of the Anthropocene.